Acute behavioural disturbance: Acute management

 Aims

-• Treat the underlying cause
+• Treat the underlying causes

-• Debrief the child/family and staff
+• Debrief the child, family and staff

 Environment

-• Family member presence: on case-by-case basis
+• Family member presence should be considered on case-by-case basis

 Child